There really are no words to describe the current events surrounding the COVID-19 outbreak.

 You may be having trouble finding something that can bring instant profits to your business right now.
 And I get it… your current struggle might be a lot bigger than the answers I provide below.
 But what if you take this time to plant some seeds?
 I’m a big believer in what you sow now, you will reap later.
 Instead of letting the fear and worry consume us, how about we set up something that we can harvest later?
 Or maybe just get a little more organized so that things run smoother when we get busy again?

-Between canceled jobs and social distancing, I’m finding myself with more time to spare than usual.
+Between the current stay at home jobs, canceled jobs and social distancing, I’m finding myself with more time to spare than usual.
 I’m challenging myself to make the most of that.
 If you want to do the same, here are some ideas for you!

 Note: This post contains affiliate links, meaning that if you choose to click through and make a purchase, I will receive a small commission at no cost to you.

-22 Ways To Grow Your Photography Business From Home
+22 Ways To Grow Your Photography Business During COVID-19

 - Do some blogging.
 I don’t care what anyone says, blogging is NOT dead.
 It is still a big part of my business and I find it very beneficial.
 If you’ve fallen off of the blogging wagon, there’s no better time to hop back on!